dylansolo123/Mini_Amazon_516/README.txt

 Kethan - Users Guru:
 modified myaccount.html to be able to update all user field, modify the current balance, and view past orders.
 I added order_details.html to display the specifics of past orders.
 Finally modified user.py in /apps to add respective routes, and user.py in /models to add appropriate SQL queries.

+Ciaran - Sellers Guru
+app/users.py: Added search on orders to fulfill as well as orders to fulfill table.
+Added fulfill order function.
+Added way to update inventory, add product, and delete product from sellers page. app/models/user.py: added queries for creating new product, updating inventory, removing from inventory, getting inventory items, and getting a sellers’ orders + items.
+Also allows seller to mark order as fulfilled. app/templates/add_product.html: added html to be able to add a new product from a sellers’ view app/templates/seller_products.html: expand on first table of products for sale, allowing to add/subtract quantity and delete an item.
+Also added new orders to fulfill, listing orders chronologically and allowing a user to search for specifics, as well as mark an order as fulfilled. app/templates/sales.html: matched base.html template for same look throughout